Magisk-Modules-Repo/xmlpak/README.md

 3.6: add self-made Pixel 4 feature xml

-4.0: Updated Google, Motorola, Sony, OPPO/OnePlus xmls and added new Microsoft xml
+4.0: updated Google, Motorola, Sony, OPPO/OnePlus xmls and added new Microsoft xml

+4.1: fix of features that cause crash in some apps

 ## Requirements
 - Magisk
 ## Instructions